-Football predictions with Poisson
+Football predictions and betting with the Poisson distribution

 In the 19th century the french mathematician Simeon Denis Poisson came up with the Poisson distribution which can be used to determine "the probability of a given number of events occurring in a fixed interval of time".
 Like, I don't know, the number of goals scored during 90 minutes? :)

 Some people believe that the bookmakers are using this model, or a model based on this distribution, to determine the probabilities for sport events.
 If you think about it this model can be used to predict all kinds of things that can happend during a footbal match: number of yellow cards, number of penalty kick, number of corner kicks.
 Another advantage of this model is that it is very "cheap", in the sense that it doesn't require a lot of computing power to make predictions.

 In our days, artificial intelligence is all the rage but many of the models are computationally intensive.
 Sure, the bookmakers have powerfull computers but they also have to worry about risk management so anything that would give them predictions fast is very usefull for them.
 This distribution can be used to make predictions during a football match.
 For example it can answer questions like: "How many goals will Real Madrid score in the second half given the fact that, at half time, they lead 2-0?" or "What are the chances of Liverpool scoring 1 goals in the last 10 minutes of a game when the score is 1-2 for the guest team?"